HTD-Health/playbook-OUTDATED/education-budget.md

 If you do otherwise it will be a reason of terminating your contract immediately.

-### Should I be reasonable when spending money from my education budget?Any other rules?
+### Should I be reasonable when spending money from my education budget?
 Please be reasonable and use the budget as if it was your own money.
 The education budget is simply a part of revenue that the whole team generates.
 In other words, the education budgets are our working time.
 Time is priceless.

 ### Anything else?